Ellywoooo/ASP.NET-Frontend/README.md

-This is ASP.NET simple Gamestore CRUD web Frontend.
+This is ASP.NET simple Gamestore CRUD web Frontend with Balzor.